actionhero/actionhero/tutorials/plugins.md

 ## Overview

 You can create and include plugins for you ActionHero project.
-Plugins are collections of `tasks`, `actions`, `servers`, and `initializers` that are collected as a module.
+Plugins are collections of `tasks`, `actions`, `servers`, `initializers`, and `public` static assets that are collected as a module.
 You can install plugins via NPM or keep them in a local path.
-This enables a few features:
+This enables a few useful features:

 * Sharing and re-using common code
-* Composing your application via namespaced plugins
+* Composing your application via namespaced plugins for simpler SOA development.

 Plugins are loaded after all local ActionHero project files, but initializers follow the same priority scheme as all other initializers.